thehapyone/Sage/docs/configuration.md

 ## Source Configuration

-The [source] section allows you to configure various data sources that CodeSage can interact with, such as Confluence, GitLab, web links, and files.
+The [source] section allows you to configure various data sources that Sage can interact with, such as Confluence, GitLab, web links, and files.

 ```toml
 [source]